 Domestic Surface Disinfection: Domestic surfaces include all inanimate surfaces found in the household.
 These surfaces include toilets, baths, showers, doorknobs, tables, countertops, appliance remotes, etc.

 Public Surface Disinfection: Keeping a workplace clean and free of pathogens can be a major challenge.
 Everyone has experienced the office emptying out during flu season or being paranoid of everyone sneezing.

 Any public place can incubate germs, because not only is everyone in a contained space, but common areas and fixtures are also used regularly (kitchens, bathrooms, doorknobs, stairways, light switches, etc.)

 For this reason, disinfecting hard surfaces in public places is critical to general health.

-Surface Disinfection in Healthcare Facilities is very different from the disinfection of Domestic and Office surfaces, namely because hospitals deal with sick people, who from one side have compromised immune systems, and from the other, are a source of infection.
+Surface Disinfection in Healthcare Facilities is very different from Domestic and Public Surface Disinfection because hospitals deal with sick people, who have compromised immune systems and who are also a source of infection.

-Surface Disinfection in Animal Husbandry is not often as prominent as other types of surface disinfection.
-But surface disinfection in animal facilities is the key issue for animal health, as well as a farm’s well-being and productivity.
+Surface Disinfection in Animal Husbandry: Disinfecting surfaces in animal husbandry facilities is key for animal health, as well as a farm’s productivity.